 Bluing products improve the brightness of white fabrics by adding a blue pigment that counteracts the natural yellowing that occurs during regular laundering.
 The eye perceives the nearly undetectable amount of blue and sees the fabric as whiter.
-Commercial bluing products are highly concentrated and must be diluted before using to prevent permanent staining and streaking.
-Bluing can also be used as a blue dye to darken jeans and other dark blue fabrics.
+Commercial bluing products are highly concentrated and must be diluted before use to prevent permanent staining and streaking.

 Liquid bluing is a colloidal suspension of a very fine blue iron powder and water.
 Other ingredients include a pH balancer and a biocide to prevent the buildup of algae and bacteria.
 You can also purchase bluing powder.

-Mrs. Stewart's Laundry Bluing is a leading brand in the United States; other brands include Bluette and Reckitt's Crown Blue.
+Mrs. Stewart's Liquid Bluing is a leading brand in the United States; other brands include Bluette and Reckitt's Crown Blue.